cmbrandt/std-concepts/README.md

 # C++20 Concepts Library
 My implementation of the C++20 Concepts Library.
-The following concepts are defined in header files listed below.
+The following concepts are defined in the respective header files listed below.
 Each header file has been tested with GCC 10.2 using the `-std=c++20` flag.

 ### `<concepts.hxx>`